square/metrics/README.md

 Project Structure
 -----------------
 ```
 ├── api                # list of publically exposed APIs.
+│   └── backend
+│       └── blueflood  # implementation of the blueflood backend.
 ├── assert             # helper functions to make test writing easier.
 ├── internal           # internal library - should not be exposed to the users.
 ├── main               # entry point.
 │   └── common
+├── mocks              # helper code to mock HTTP calls.
 ├── query              # logic around parsing & execution of the queries.
+│   └── aggregate
 └── schema             # CQL schema files.
 ```

 Cassandra